mnru/hee/README.md

     H = A
     E = A

-This substitution is applied to `S`, the input type for `swap compose`, and `U`, the output type of `apply`.
-Notice the constraints propogated *backward* to the input, and now the function at the top of the stack must have a domain matching `A`, the stack below the second item on the stack.
+This time, the constraints propogated *backward* to the input `S`.
+Now the function at the top of the stack must have the domain `A`, matching the stack below the second element.
+Previously, its domain was `E` which was unrelated to `A`.

-Lastly, `swap compose apply +`:
+Lastly, we compose the term `swap compose apply` with the term `+`:

-                                  S           T            T         U
+                                  S         → T            T     →   U
                           .---------------.   -        .-------.   .---.

      swap compose apply : A (F → G) (A → F) → G    + : K int int → K int